 Once the yachts have made their way out of Sydney Harbour they might enjoy a spinnaker ride north during the afternoon before the wind patterns shift to the westerly night land breeze bringing cold reaching conditions.

-As an offshore race, the Land Rover Sydney Gold Coast Yacht Race is a demanding event, requiring experienced helming skills, particularly in the hard running conditions often experienced at this time of the year, first class sail handling, and good tactical navigation decisions.
+As an offshore race, the Noakes Sydney Gold Coast Yacht Race is a demanding event, requiring experienced helming skills, particularly in the hard running conditions often experienced at this time of the year, first class sail handling, and good tactical navigation decisions.

 Apart from variable winds, in direction and strength, the East Australian Current plays a significant role in decision making as the yachts sail up the NSW North Coast to the Gold Coast of Southern Queensland.
 At times, it is very much a "rock-hopping" race as yachts hug the coast to avoid the current.